NAT2K15/DiamondBlackjack/README.md

 # Disclaimer
 The script was not originally written by NAT2K15.
 This script's [Github Link](https://github.com/rubbertoe98/DiamondBlackjack) original author is to be credited.
-To make the code compatible with his money script, he modified it.
+To make the code compatible with his money script, NAT2K15 simply modified it.

 # DiamondBlackjack
 Hello everyone!
 I've spent the past 2 months working on blackjack in a style as similar to GTA:O as possible and I've decided that all servers should enjoy this so I'm releasing it!